rstoof/cyto2func/README.md

 As described in our paper: .....

 To run the example:
--run decompose.py
+-run preprocessing.py

-The resulting database is a comma seperated file called "decomposed.csv" it contains:
+The resulting database is a comma seperated file called "standardised.csv" it contains:

     filename, name of flow cytometry file
     date, date of measurment